MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/omni-auto-charges.md

 When the advanced auto charges features are enabled, orders created in any supported Commerce channel (point of sale (POS), call center, and online), can take advantage of the [auto charges](/dynamics365/unified-operations/retail/configure-call-center-delivery#define-charges-for-delivery-services) configurations defined in the ERP application for both header and line-level related charges.

 In releases prior to Retail version 10.0, [auto charge](/dynamics365/unified-operations/retail/configure-call-center-delivery#define-charges-for-delivery-services) configurations are only accessible by orders created in e-Commerce and call center channels.
-In versions 10.0 and later, POS-created orders can leverage the auto charges configurations.
+In versions 10.0 and later, POS-created orders can use the auto charges configurations.
 That way, additional miscellaneous charges can systematically be added to sales transactions.

 When using releases prior to version 10.0, a POS user is prompted to manually enter a shipping fee during the creation of a "ship all" or "ship selected" POS transaction.
 While the miscellaneous charges capabilities of the application are utilized in respect to how the charges are written to the order, no systematic calculation is provided – the calculation relies on the user's input to determine the value of the charges.
 The charges can only be added as a single "shipping" related charges code and cannot easily be edited or changed in the POS after they are created.